 HOW TO SAVE

 Get more bling for your buck.
-AMA members save 25% on all in-stock jewellery—and save 10% on custom designs and special orders—at Paris Jewellers
+AMA members save 15% on all regular priced in-store jewelry at Paris Jewellers